 Why should you make a Will?

-What sort of Gift can I leave to Age UK East Sussex?
+What kind of gift can I leave to Age UK Suffolk?

 You can leave a specific sum of money or an item such as jewellery or a piece of art.
 Or you can leave a share in, or all of, what's left of the value of your estate after family and friends have been taken care of.
 The advantage of leaving a share (also known as residuary gift) is that it remains the same over time, and you won't need to change your will to keep up with inflation.

 We have organised access to a free 15 min telephone consultation to people over 60 with local solicitors who will give basic legal advice on a variety of issues.
 This can be organised via our Ipswich Help Centre, or by phoning our Countywide Information Line 01473 351234 between 9am - 1pm Monday to Friday.

 Please note the 15 minutes advice session is available by prior arrangement.

 You should contact Age UK Suffolk to obtain the referral reference and then contact the solicitor of your choice, quoting the referral reference.

 You can then arrange a mutually convenient time to receive the telephone advice or appointment.
 The session cannot be used to make a basic Will but give preliminary advice on Will making, Power of Attorney and other legal matters.

 If you are interested in leaving a gift in your will and would like more information, please feel free to contact us and we would be happy to talk to you further.